Course Overview

 Innovative Teaching Methods

 BESC’s B.A.
-(H) English course uses modern teaching approaches to engage students, foster critical thinking, and build a love for learning.
+(Hons.)
+English course uses modern teaching approaches to engage students, foster critical thinking, and build a love for learning.
 Flipped classrooms, ICT-enabled lessons, workshops, seminars, and regular assignments make learning interactive and practical.

 • Flipped Classroom